judif/mtls-nginx-nodejs-example/README.md

 ### Deployment

-After considering the stops above - let's get ready to spin up the servers.
+All requirements are met? - Let's get ready to spin up the servers with

 ```shell
 docker-compose up --build
 ```

-Both servers `NGINX` and the `Node JS Express` server are now available.
+Both servers `NGINX` and the `Node JS Express` server should be available.

 ### Testing

-The application can now be tested with an appropriate tool of any choice.
+In order to verify the server is working correctly start testing with an appropriate tool of any choice.
 Below examples are executed with `cURL`.

 ```shell
 curl https://localhost \